Curriculum and Pedagogy

 Presenter: Julie Clark and Sally McDougall - Perth and Kinross Council

-Aims and Outcomes: Aims - to be trained as an accredited Play on Pedals Instructor.
+Aims and Outcomes: Trained as an accredited Play on Pedals Instructor.
 Increase knowledge and understanding of benefits of promoting and sustaining Play on Pedals.
 Equip ELC Practitioners and Family Learning Practitioners to plan and deliver the Play on Pedals programme to nursery aged children.
-Outcome - awarded Play on Pedals Instructor Certification.
-Increased confidence to deliver interactive learning sessions with children to develop communication and physical skills that promote cycling in a fun and interactive way. |
+Awarded Play on Pedals Instructor Certification.
+Increased confidence to deliver interactive learning sessions with children to develop communication and physical skills that promote cycling in a fun and interactive way.

 Primary One Literacy Assessment and Action Resource (POLAAR) in PKC Target Audience: Primary One teacher and practitioners working with P1 The course will introduce the Primary One Literacy Assessment and Action Resource (POLAAR) resource created collaboratively with educational psychology professional bodies, the Scottish Government and Education Scotland.
 The session will explore and share how the resource should be used in the current national and PKC content within the early level primary.
-View course detailsDate, Time and Venue: June 2025 TBC - 3.30pm - 5.00pm - online Ms Teams
+View course detailsDate, Time and Venue: 5 June 2025 - 3.30pm - 5.00pm - online Ms Teams

 Presenter: Nick Thomson and Pauline Linn - Perth and Kinross Council